IoTTechnology

 Ridges and troughs on the skin’s surface create fingerprints.
 These ridges serve as a means of identification because they are particular to each person.
 Specialised tools, such as fingerprint scanners or forensic procedures, are needed to capture the minute features of fingerprints.

 Even those with high megapixel counts, smartphone cameras are not intended for or optimised for taking detailed pictures at such close ranges.
-They are primarily designed to photograph commonplace items and sceneries.
+They are primarily designed to photograph commonplace items and scenery.
 A smartphone camera cannot capture fingerprints with the degree of detail needed for accurate reproduction.

 The shiny quality of human skin might also make it difficult for smartphones to reliably record fingerprints.
 The sharpness of the fingerprint picture can be considerably impacted by illumination, angle, and surface reflection.